miguelklemmsilva/compute-renderer/README.md

 - Hold left click to pan the camera
 - SPACE/C to ascend/descend
 - Shift to temporarily increase velocity
-- [/] to permanently increase/decrease velocity
+- [ and ] to permanently increase/decrease velocity

 ## Usage